Chillosh/rachotil/README.md

 - **SSH connection fails**
   - verify host, user, password in `Settings`
-  - test manually with `ssh user@host`
+  - test manually with `ssh user@host` from your PC
 - **APT/systemctl commands fail**
-  - verify user has sudo rights
+  - verify user has sudo rights on the server
-  - verify `SSH_SUDO_PASSWORD`
+  - verify sudo password in Settings
-  - verify remote server is Linux with systemd and apt
+  - verify remote server is Debian/Ubuntu with systemd and apt
+- **Docker deployment fails**
+  - make sure you restarted your SSH session after running `install.sh` so Docker group permissions apply
 - **No stats output**
   - check enabled blocks in `Settings -> Stats Configuration`
   - check command validity in `stats_config.json`